iFixit/itbrokeand.ifixit.com/_posts/2015-08-06-renaming-tables-with-zero-downtime.md

 # Updating Queries in Code

-Now that we have a view that acts just like a proper table, we can deploy the code that updates all queries to reference `users` instead of `people`.
+Because the view acts just like a proper table, we can deploy the code that updates all queries to reference `users` instead of `people`.
 All actions, including writes, proxy through to the underlying table, `people`.

 # Replacing the View With the Table